 Samples of wastewater being discharged into the public sewage system shall be representative of the discharge and shall be taken after treatment, if any.
 For Industrial Users subject to Categorical Pretreatment Standards, and for sampling required in support of baseline monitoring and 90-day compliance reports, a minimum of four grab samples must be used for pH, cyanide, total phenols, oil grease, sulfides, and volatile organics for Industrial Users for which historical data does not exist; for Industrial Users for which historical sampling data are available, the District may authorize a lower minimum.
-For all other pollutants, the sampling method shall be obtaining 24-hour composite samples through flow proportional composite sampling for any Industrial User that demonstrates that flow proportional composite sampling is infeasible.
+For all other pollutants, the sampling method shall be obtaining 24-hour composite samples through flow proportional composite sampling techniques where feasible.
+The District may waive flow proportional composite sampling for any Industrial User that demonstrates that flow proportional composite sampling is infeasible.
 In such cases, the samples may be obtained through time proportional composite sampling techniques or through a minimum of four grab samples where the user demonstrates that this will provide a representative sample of the effluent being discharged.
+Additional grab samples may be required to show compliance with instantaneous limits.
+Samples for oil and grease, temperature, pH, cyanide, total phenols, sulfides, and volatile organic compounds must be obtained using grab collection techniques.